Here’s How Much CPP and OAS Are Increasing in 2024

 Here’s How Much OAS Increased in 2024

-OAS payments are not changing for the April to June 2024 quarter.
+OAS payments have increased for the October to December 2024 quarter.
 Unlike CPP, OAS benefits are adjusted for cost of living increases in January, April, July, and October (quarterly).

 To calculate the current 2024 increase in OAS, CPI numbers for two periods of 3 months each are used.